GMiles1349/PascalGL/Documentation/PGLClock.md

   *-- Description --*
   Sets the TPGLClock instance's Running property to true, assigns CurrentTime the current CPU time inseconds, calculates the next TargetTime, and sets InitTime to   CurrentTime.

+- procedure **Stop()**

+  *-- Description --*
+  Sets the TPGLClock instance's Running property to false and calls the private member function Init() to reset all member fields.

+- procedure **Wait()**

+  *-- Description --*
+  Stalls execution of the thread by entering a loop until TPGLClock.GetTime() returns a value that greate than or equal to TargetTime.

+- procedure **WaitForStableFrame()**

+  *-- Description --*
+  Continuously calls TPGLClock.Wait() until the instance caches an FPS greater than or equal to 99% of (1 / Interval).
+In effect, this blocks execution until the TPGLClock's cycles-per-second/frames-per-second is approaching the rate desired by the user.

+- procedure **SetIntervalInSeconds(AInterval: Double)**
+    AInterval - The value to set the TPGLClock's update interval to.

+  *-- Description --*
+  Immediately changes the value of Interval.
+Interval is set to abs(AInterval) so as to disallow negative values.
+Does not affect execution if called while TPGLClock is running.

+- procedure **SetIntervalInFPS(AInterval: Double)**
+    AInterval - The desired frames-per-second/cycles-per-second.

+  *-- Description --*
+  Immediately changes the value of Interval.
+Interval is calculated as abs(1 / AInterval) so as to disallow negative values.
+Does not affect execution if called while TPGLClock is running.